quinlan-lab/constraint-tools/README.md

 ```

 Follow the instructions at the command line to view a web app that visualizes observed SNV and singleton counts, and those expected under a null model of sequence-dependent mutation (see `define-model` folder), as a function of genomic coordinate.

-A plot of estimated SNV probabilities of the neutral model can be found here: https://github.com/quinlan-lab/constraint-tools/blob/main/tests/plot_mutation_probabilities.ipynb

 ## Usage